piotrmurach/github/README.md

 ### Authorizations API

 Alternatively you can use OAuth Authorizations API.
-For instance, to create access token through GitHub API do following
+For instance, to create access token through GitHub API you required to pass your basic credentials as in the following:

 ```ruby
 github = Github.new basic_auth: 'login:password'